pushti1/INDUCTION/README.md

 ✅ **Overall Reflection:**
 Day 4 was a **perfect blend of academic learning and value-based growth**.
 From building communication skills to understanding our subjects better, and finally learning about human values and clubs—each session added something meaningful to our journey as freshers.

+# 🌟 Induction Program - Day 5 Summary (05 August 2025)
+##  Date: 5th August 2025

+## 🧮 9:30 AM – 10:30 AM: Mathematics Lecture
+**📍 Room:** 107
+**👩‍🏫 Faculty:** Prof. Sandeep Kaur

+- The session began with a warm introduction by Prof. Sandeep Kaur.
+- She asked us to introduce ourselves by sharing our Class 12th percentage and Maths marks.
+- She introduced the topic of **Differential Equations**.
+  - Explained **basic equations**, **degree**, and **order** of a differential equation.
+  - Solved some simple examples on the board for better understanding.
+- It was a very helpful and concept-building session.

+## 👨‍💻 10:30 AM – 11:30 AM: P2P Lecture (Peer to Peer Session)
+**📍 Room:** 107
+**👨‍🎓 Conducted By:** Our seniors

+- A helpful and interactive session focused on **C++ programming basics**.
+- The senior:
+  - Explained the **syntax**, **structure**, and **importance** of C++.
+  - Used real-life analogies to make it more engaging.
+  - Cleared beginner doubts with examples.
+- It was an interesting and beginner-friendly lecture that sparked curiosity about coding.

+##  11:30 AM – 12:30 PM: BEEE (Basic Electrical and Electronics Engineering) Lecture
+** Room:** 107
+** Faculty:** Prof. Sukpal Singh

+- Prof. Sukpal Singh started with the **course overview**.
+- Discussed:
+  - **Syllabus coverage**.
+  - **Recommended books and reference materials**.
+  - **Assignment structure** and **internal marks**.
+  - Details about **mid-semester and end-semester exams**.
+- Also introduced some basic concepts that we will study in the upcoming lectures.

+## ✅ Summary:
+Today was a productive and informative day.
+We explored three important subjects – Maths, Programming (C++), and BEEE.
+Each session gave a glimpse of what lies ahead in our curriculum and motivated us to stay consistent and curious.